-Physically, as you begin, you’ll start to notice new muscles that perhaps you haven’t used much.
+Physically, you’ll start to notice new muscles that you haven’t used much before.
 As a matter of fact, you might even be a little sore.
 Nevertheless, this is a wonderful sign that you’re fine-tuning your fitness level.
 Exercising new muscles while you’re dancing is a sneaky, painless way to get in shape.

-Mental fitness has been shown to improve when ballroom dancing is performed on a regular basis.
+Mental fitness improves with ballroom dancing.
 This is because learning to execute new steps and techniques uses the brain in a challenging manner.
 Although the brain is an organ and doesn’t have muscles, you might say the end result is the same as exercising your muscles.
-Therefore, if you want to stay sharp you’ll view your lessons as a mental workout.
+Therefore, if you want to stay sharp you’ll view your lessons as a physical and mental workout.

-Exciting experiences will increase as you add ballroom it to your activities.
-You have to admit, “Let’s go dancing” sounds like more fun than “Let’s go to dinner”.
-Better yet, how about you combine the two, “Hey babe, dinner and dancing tonight?”
+Exciting experiences will increase as you add ballroom to your activities.
+You have to admit, “Let’s go dancing” sounds like more fun than “Let’s go to dinner.”
+Better yet, how about you combine the two, “Hey babe, dinner and dancing tonight?“

 4. Meet new people and make more friends.

 As you become a part of the dance community, you’ll find your circle of friends widening.
-Whether you’re going to a studio, a group class, or a club, you’ll find it a piece of cake to make new acquaintances.
-In addition, the best part is you all have a common interest.
+Whether you’re going to a studio, a group class, or a club, it’s a piece of cake to make new acquaintances.
+In addition, the best part is you already have a common interest.

 5. Ballroom dancing brings improved posture, grace & poise.

-Unfortunately, bad posture is an issue for many people.
-Hours on the job often take a toll on how we hold ourselves.
-Good dance training will result in improved overall posture.
+Bad posture is an issue for many people.
+Unfortunately, hours on the job can take a toll on how we hold ourselves.
+However, good dance training can fix that.

-I don’t know about you, but when I set a goal and then take the steps to make it happen, my confidence goes through the roof.
-In addition to how good it feels, how about how good you look?
-You’ll develop better posture and more grace as you begin to move more rhythmically.
+I don’t know about you, but when I set a goal and make it happen, my confidence goes through the roof.
+Not only does more confidence make you feel better, you look better, too.
+You look and feel better because you’re moving more rhythmically.
 When your friends ask what’s different, invite them to a Guest Party at your dance studio.

 7. Impress a particular person.

 Is there someone special in your life who loves to dance?
-For example, we know that lots of women get so much pleasure from being on the dance floor.
-By spending the time and energy to learn a skill that pleases her so much, you’re showing her how much she means to you.
+For instance, we know that lots of women love being on the dance floor.
+By spending the time and energy to learn a skill that pleases her, you show her how much she means to you.

 8. Express yourself to the music.

-We all have at least one song that moves us, don’t we?
-Whether it’s the one you want for your first dance or the one you heard after your first kiss.
-Becoming aware of how to communicate your feelings through dancing is definitely a big benefit of learning.
+We all have at least one song that speaks to us.
+It could be the one you want for your first dance at your wedding or the one you heard after your first kiss.
+Communicating your feelings with dance is definitely a big benefit.

 9. A youthful appearance.

-As you become more comfortable with the improved manner in which you move and the newfound fitness that comes with ballroom dancing, you’ll find you’ve developed a more youthful demeanor.
-Whether its because you’re moving more, enjoying better posture, or perhaps its the fact that you’re just plain having more fun.
-Whatever the reason, you’ll look and feel better when you make this a part of your life.
+When you’re a ballroom dancer, you have a more youthful appearance.
+Whether it’s because you’re moving more, enjoying better posture, or just plain having more fun, you look and feel better when you make this a part of your life.

 10. Stress relief.

 Last on our list of the benefits of ballroom dancing is relief from stress.
-Stress, major or minor, takes a huge toll on us mentally and physically.
+Stress takes a huge toll on us both mentally and physically.
 It affects our body, mind, and behavior.
-Many people have found ballroom dancing to be an excellent way to battle the stresses of everyday life.
-What better way to contribute to a relaxing atmosphere than to put together music, movement, and the camaraderie of a group of dance-lovers!
+Many people have found ballroom dancing to be an excellent way to battle the stress of everyday life.
+There’s nothing better than a relaxing atmosphere with music, movement, and dance-lovers!

-There you have it, the Dance Safari top 10 benefits of ballroom dancing that answer the questions, “Why dance?“
+There you have it, the Dance Safari top 10 benefits of ballroom dancing that answer the question, “Why dance?“